hemalchevli/Tips-and-tricks/Altium Notes/README.md

  - Change designator.
  - change default comment to manufacture part number.
  - Change mouse settings to match that of kicad.
- - Draw body outline, adding the tolerances in datasheet.
+ - Draw body outline, adding the tolerances in data-sheet.
  - Get 3D models from 3d central.
  -  Use layer 29 for assembly drawing.
 Add indication for pin 1 and add designator.
  - Update schematic symbol after making any needed changed in the symbol.